Tyrrrz/Tyrrrz.me/data/blog/refactoring-using-partial-classes/Post.md

 This idea works especially well when combining with the ["Resource acquisition is initialization"](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization) pattern.
 Using partial classes we can group methods responsible for initialization and separate them from the rest of the class.

 In the following example we have a class called `NativeDeviceContext` which is a wrapper for a device context resource in the Windows operating system.
 The class can be constructed by providing a handle to the native resource, but the consumers will not be doing this manually.
-Instead they will be calling one of the available static methods such as `FromDeviceName(...)` that will take care of the initialization for them.
+Instead, they will be calling one of the available static methods such as `FromDeviceName(...)` that will take care of the initialization for them.

 Again, let's see how it looks when we split out the static methods: